Dark Energy Survey Year 6 Results: Clustering-redshifts and importance sampling of Self-Organised-Maps $n(z)$ realizations for $3\times2$pt samples: Results

 We note that a potential systematic we do not include in Cardinal is the fiber collisions' effect on the spectroscopic samples.\footnote{See \url{https://www.sdss3.org/dr9/algorithms/boss_tiling.php}.} Because of the fibers' diameters, two spectroscopic galaxies cannot be arbitrarily close, and the biases inferred from the auto-correlation might be underestimated with respect to the one from cross-correlation (which is not affected by this problem once weights are applied).
-We check this in Sect. \ref{sec:test_scale} by comparing the $b_{\rm r}$ obtained from different ranges of angular separation.\\
+We check this in Sect. \ref{sec:test_scale} by comparing the $b_{\rm r}$ obtained from different ranges of angular separation.
+Another potential systematic arises from assuming an incorrect cosmology when evaluating $w_{\rm m}$ (see Eq.~\eqref{eq:wdm}), through the Alcock--Paczynski effect.
+The quantity entering our modeling is $\sqrt{w_{\rm m}}$.
+Any constant offset with redshift is absorbed by the free amplitude $b_\rmu$ (see Eq.~\eqref{eq:wzpost}), so only the redshift evolution of this ratio is relevant.
+We find that the ratio of this quantity computed assuming different cosmologies (DES Y3, KiDS Legacy, and Planck 2018) varies at the $\sim1\%$ level, which is negligible compared to the other systematics considered here.\\

 \paragraph{Evaluating the effect of the systematics on WZ} We evaluate the systematic effects in Cardinal by calculating the ratio of the measured $\wur$ to a model $\hat{w}_{\rmur }$.
 Systematic effects can enter either the measurement $w$ or the model $\hat{w}$.
 We execute the WZ analysis on Cardinal data under two different cases.
 In the first, ``no systematics'', case we will ``cheat'' by using the truth values for certain quantities that we do not know for the real data, to see if this eliminates the expected systematic errors.
 In the second ``all systematics'' case, we will impose the same level of ignorance on the Cardinal catalog and parameters as we have for the real observations.
 Please note that we may underestimate cosmic variance in the no-systematics case since the true redshift distribution of the bins is taken directly from the full Cardinal simulation, whereas real data are restricted to the 700 deg$^2$ of sky overlapping with BOSS-eBOSS mocks.
+The $n(z)$ measured in the presence of systematics are no longer expected to be normalised to unity.